TheAlternativeZurich/HackingSessionSheet/1-files.md

 ## Files

 This section aims to train usage with basic commands for files.
 Here you will find a basic use and most common syntax of the commands, as well as some exercises at the end.
-However the commands are much more powerfull and you are invited to self-explore and experiment with other option attributes and alternative syntaxes (Hint: remember command `man` from the section *basics*).
+However the commands are much more powerful and you are invited to self-explore and experiment with other option attributes and alternative syntaxes (Hint: remember command `man` from the section *basics*).

 ###tee